munificent/game-programming-patterns/book/design-patterns-revisited.markdown

 ^title Design Patterns Revisited

 *Design Patterns: Elements of Reusable Object-Oriented Software* is nearly twenty years old as I write this.
-Unless you're reading over my shoulder, there's a good chance *Design Patterns* is old enough to drink by now.
-For an industry as quickly moving as software, that's nearly ancient.
-It's endurance says something about the timelessness of design compared to many languages, technologies, and methodologies.
+Unless you're looking over my shoulder, there's a good chance *Design Patterns* will be old enough to drink by the time you read this.
+For an industry as quickly moving as software, that's practically ancient.
+The enduring popularity of the book says something about the timelessness of design compared to many technologies, languages, and methodologies.

 While I think *Design Patterns* is still relevant, we've learned a lot in the past couple of decades.
 In this section, we'll walk through a handful of the original patterns the Gang of Four documented.
 For each pattern, I hope to have something useful or interesting to say.